mdnunez/RPDecision/README.md

 ### EEG Data

-Artifact-correct EEG data from this study is found [here.](https://figshare.com)
+Artifact-correct EEG data from this study is available upon request.